tldr-pages/tldr/pages/common/qrencode.md

 `qrencode -o {{path/to/output_file.png}} -r {{path/to/input_file}}`

-- Convert a string to a QR code and print in terminal
+- Convert a string to a QR code and print it in terminal:

 `qrencode -t ansiutf8 {{string}}`